compas-dev/compas_slicer/README.md

 # compas_am

-COMPAS package for additive manufacturing
+additive manufacturing package for the COMPAS framework